programmfabrik/check-easydb5/README.md

 # check-easydb5
-Nagios plugin to check whether an easydb5 instance is up.
+This is a Nagios plug-in which checks whether an easydb5 instance is up and responding in a given time frame.

 ## mandatory input

 Needs a given URL, as first command line argument.

-Recommended: use the basic easydb frontend URL in your host conig and add the API /api/v1/settings to it in nagios server config.
+Recommended: Use the basic easydb front-end URL in your host configuration and append the API call /api/v1/settings to the URL in the Nagios server configuration.
 See below for a tested example.

 ## optional input